davamram/TopHiggsMEManalysis/DelphesAnalyzer/README.md

 root -l Skim.C

-#After skimming, the output is ready of MVA/DNN training
+#After skimming, the output is ready for MVA/DNN training